aws-samples/aws-dbs-refarch-edw/README.md

 <table><tr><td><a href="https://github.com/aws-samples/aws-dbs-refarch-redshift/tree/master/src/firehose-data-loading"><img src="https://raw.githubusercontent.com/aws-samples/aws-dbs-refarch-edw/master/src/firehose-data-loading/thumbnail.png"/></a></td><td>

-Data to be ingested into a data warehouse is often file based, but can also be based on streaming sources such as application logs.
-[Kinesis Firehose](https://aws.amazon.com/blogs/aws/amazon-kinesis-firehose-simple-highly-scalable-data-ingestion) provides powerful integration to load this data automatically into your data lake and data warehouse
+Data to be ingested into a data warehouse is often file based, but can also be based on streaming sources such as application logs. <a href="https://aws.amazon.com/blogs/aws/amazon-kinesis-firehose-simple-highly-scalable-data-ingestion">Kinesis Firehose</a> provides powerful integration to load this data automatically into your data lake and data warehouse

 </td></tr></table>